 Colorado plans to use Race to the Top funds to support efforts to integrate and embed STEM across all content areas.
 RTT funds are being used to support a STEM in Action program that connects educators and students to the everyday work of scientists, engineers, high-tech workers, and researchers in Colorado's labs, universities, museums and companies.
 RTT funds are also used to convene cross-district meetings focused on engaging students through project-based learning opportunities and integrated curriculum.

 STEM in Action Grant

-The Colorado Department of Education (CDE) recently awarded four STEM in Action grants funded through Colorado’s Race to the Top Phase 3 work.
-The STEM in Action grant program is intended to provide opportunities for students and teachers to experience Science, Technology, Engineering and Mathematics (STEM) in Action by connecting educators and students to the everyday work of scientists, engineers, high-tech workers, and researchers in Colorado’s labs, universities, museums, and companies.
+The Colorado Department of Education (CDE) awarded four STEM in Action grants funded through Colorado’s Race to the Top Phase 3 work.
+The STEM in Action grant program provides opportunities for students and teachers to experience Science, Technology, Engineering and Mathematics (STEM) in Action by connecting educators and students to the everyday work of scientists, engineers, high-tech workers, and researchers in Colorado’s labs, universities, museums, and companies.
 Funding can be used to build the capacity of teachers to meaningfully connect STEM learning inside and outside of the classroom with the intent of creating partnerships between K-12 education, industry, and the community, including higher education.
 The goal of the grant program is to provide resources to inspire and prepare students historically underrepresented in STEM careers and/or students in rural areas.

 The four awardees are:

 - Boulder Valley School District Re-4 (Mountain Schools)